- Dog suitable for owners with some experience

 - Quiet dog

 A larger-than-life character, the Hungarian Vizsla makes a fun, lively, loving companion for those who can give him the time and attention he needs.
-A sensitive dog, he enjoys being active and learning new things and revels in training, provided it is fun and rewarding.
-He is naturally protective of his loved ones.
+A sensitive dog, they enjoy being active and learning new things and revel in training, provided it is fun and rewarding.
+They can be naturally protective of their family and as they bond so closely to their beloved owner, they hate to be left alone.